Senda Literal de Málaga - Malaga Coastal Path

 - Fuengirola to Castle promenade - path complete.

-- Fuenjirola to La Cala de Mijas - no path.
+- Fuengirola to La Cala de Mijas - no path.

-- La Cala de Mijas to municipal boundary 500m from Cabopino - 6km of boardwalk opened in 2015.
+- La Cala de Mijas to Cabopino - 6km of boardwalk opened in 2015.

-- Cabopino to Marbella fishing port by Playa el Cable - some sections of path complete including Rio Real and Banana Beach to Funny Beach.
+- Cabopino to Marbella fishing port by Playa el Cable - Only west half complete from Los Monteros to Marbella fishing port.

-- Marbella fishing port to Marbella town centre, El Ancon, Rio Verde, Puerto Banus, Ventura del Mar - extensive section complete; a short urban diversion connects to the San Pedro promenade.
+- Marbella fishing port to Marbella town centre, El Ancon, Rio Verde, Puerto Banus, Ventura del Mar - extensive section complete; a short inland diversion connects to the San Pedro promenade.

 - San Pedro Promenade - path complete.

-- Estepona Hotel Atalaya Park to Guadalmansa - some sections of path complete.
+- Estepona Hotel Atalaya Park to Guadalmansa - only one small section of path complete.

-- Estepona La Rada - path complete from Guadalmansa to Marina.
+- Estepona - path complete from River Guadalmansa to Estepona Marina.

-- Sabinillas Promenade from Rio Manilva to Castillo de la Duquesa - path complete onward to Urb Playa Paraiso.
+- Sabinillas / Duquesa - Promenade from Rio Manilva to Castillo de la Duquesa, then path almost complete but walkable to Urb Playa Paraiso.
 Does not continue to Malaga province limit nor Torreguadiaro nor Sotogrande Marina.